 Access by Trail

-Access Hells Canyon by river with a permit from the Forest Service or with experienced outfitters who can arrange one- to six-day trips.
+Access by Boat Access Hells Canyon by river with a permit from the Forest Service or with experienced outfitters who can arrange one- to six-day trips.
 Some will even drop you and your gear off at a sandy beach for an overnight stay in a rustic river campsite.
-Guided jet boat tours and rafting tours leave from Lewiston and White Bird seasonally daily.
+Guided jet boat tours leave from Lewiston and White Bird seasonally daily.